 Dredge Pumps

-Dredge pumps are one of the most robust equipment for moving material.
+Dredge pumps are one of the industry’s most robust tools for moving material.
 Dredging utilizes these high-powered pumps to transfer solids and liquids through a pipeline over a set distance and often involves working in sensitive or harsh conditions.
-The dredge pumps are abrasive-resistant, making them ideal for grinding through rocks, sludge, sand, slurry, and many other objects.
-As a top dredge manufacturer, DAE Pumps provides a variety of options in dredging.
+Positive displacement pumps, while slower than dredge pumps, are capable of handling thicker fluids and larger solids, making them suitable for challenging pumping applications.
+The dredge pumps can handle abrasive granular materials, making them ideal for grinding through a significant amount of rocks, sludge, sand, slurry, and many other objects.
+As a top dredge manufacturer, DAE Pumps provides a variety of options in dredging – from dewatering pumps to suction hose.

 Selecting the correct dredge system is critical for the success of a project.
-With decades of experience, DAE Pumps manufactures reliable dredge pumps that continuously transfer large solids with little mechanical downtime, and at affordable prices.
-The open impeller design and powerful suction of the DAE Pumps dredge pumps allow for easy passage of large solids.
-Thus, our dredge pumps lead the industry in durability and power.
+With decades of experience, DAE Pumps manufactures reliable heavy duty dredge pumps that continuously transfer large solids with minimal downtime, and at affordable prices.
+The open impeller design and powerful suction of the DAE Pumps dredge pumps allow for easy passage of large solids and abrasive materials.
+Thus, our heavy duty dredge pumps lead the industry in durability and power.
 The hi-chrome body with a Brinell hardness of 600, offering the ultimate wear protection.
 They grind through with ease the material that typically clogs, wears, and breaks other dredge pumps.

 Dredge Pump Applications